lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 Prior to invoking the `cmdBlitImage` function we need to define the regions by defining a `ImageBlit` array.
 This structure defines the following parameters:

 - `src_offsets`: This parameter defines the boundaries to be used in the blit operation for the source image.
 In our case, in the first iteration is the width and height of the image.
 In the next executions of the loop it will be progressively divided by two.
 It shall contain two elements.
 - `src_subresource`: It defines the sub-resource to blit from.
 In the first iteration it will be the base level, the level `0`.
-Then it will be progressively augmented, using the level constructed in the previous iteration as the source for the current one. in its `src_subresource` the sub-resource to blit from into the sub-resource defined by the `dstSubresource
+Then it will be progressively augmented, using the level constructed in the previous iteration as the source for the current one. in its `src_subresource` the sub-resource to blit from into the sub-resource defined by the `dstSubresource`.
 - `dst_offsets`: This parameter defines the boundaries to be used in the blit operation for the destination image.
 As you can see is the same size as the source image divided by two.
 - `dst_offsets`: It defines the sub-resource to blit to.

 To finalize the loop, we transition the image to the `shader_read_only_optimal` (`VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`) layout